Knowing a foreign language can help you in many aspects of your life. This includes traveling, family connection, and even mental health.

 Industry: Human Resources

-As businesses become more global by the day, they’re also looking for employees all around the world.
-Companies are always building new offices in South America, Europe, and Asia.
+Businesses are becoming more global by the day.
+Companies are always building new offices in South America, Europe, and Asia, and they’re looking for employees all around the world.
 The recruiter’s role is to be able to communicate with these employees and recruit the best person for the job.

 10. Journalist/Foreign Correspondents